INRIM/bitis/doc/btsformat.rst

 0 to 1 or viceversa.
 The edge times sequence may be empty: in this case the signal is constant.
 The sequence must be sorted in ascending order.
+All elements must have different times.
+The first element must be greater or equal to the start time.
+The last element must be lower or equal to the end time.

 **End time**

 The end time of the signal.
 After this time, the signal is not defined.
+The end time must be greater than the start time.
 May be none.

 **Start level**